dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 And a 2017 [bill](https://legiscan.com/NH/bill/SB171/2017 "New Hampshire Senate Bill 171") sought to repeal the duty altogether, passing the Senate with a voice vote before the House deemed the matter "inexpedient to legislate".

-Gotthardt performed the official 2010 parambulation of Enfield along with Jim Taylor.
+Gotthardt performed the official 2010 parambulation of Enfield along with James Taylor.
 In the case of my search for the HCEL corner, Gotthardt's GPS coordinates for the marker proved critical as well as the report's online availability and indexing by search engines.

 In my earlier attempt to locate the quadripoint, I had gone to the location where maps showed the intersection.